David Somerset, 11th Duke of Beaufort: Later life

 After his years in the British Army, Somerset took up residence in Gloucestershire, hunted with the Beaufort Hunt, and following his father's death in 1965 it was increasingly certain that he or one of his sons would be the next Duke of Beaufort.
 He finally succeeded to the family titles and estates in 1984.

 As Duke of Beaufort, he was a major landowner and figure in the world of fox hunting, and he became well known for a raffish reputation and also for frequent conflicts with hunt saboteurs.
 He held the office of Hereditary Keeper of Raglan Castle, was President of the British Horse Society between 1988 and 1990, and was chairman of Marlborough Fine Art.
 He ranked 581st in the Sunday Times Rich List 2008, with an estimated wealth of £135m in land and 52,000 acres.
 The Duke was nominated to the International Best Dressed List Hall of Fame in 1988.

 He had a seat in the House of Lords, where he sat as a Conservative from 1984 to 1999.
 He was one of those who lost their seats as a result of New Labour's reforms in the House of Lords Act 1999.

 The Duke was criticised in January 2009 when a Swansea councillor, Ioan Richard, discovered by a Freedom of Information Act request that he had been paid £281,431 for a 70 ft bridge to be built over the River Tawe near Swansea.
 The Dukes of Beaufort had owned the river bed for some 400 years, so when the local council had wanted to build a bridge linking a shopping centre to the Liberty Stadium, home of Swansea City football club and the Ospreys rugby team, it had to pay the Duke for the right to cross his river bed.
 Ioan Richard stated that he was "furious that public money had to be used to pay one of Britain's richest estates.
 For centuries Swansea folk have paid rents to the Duke of Beaufort and we don't owe this powerful and wealthy family anything."
 A spokesman for the duke's estate at Badminton House responded: "We do not want to comment about a private transaction."

-Beaufort died on 16 August 2017 at Badminton House, Gloucestershire, at the age of 89.
+Beaufort died aged 88, on 16 August 2017 at Badminton House, Gloucestershire.

 Family

-He married, firstly, Lady Caroline Jane Thynne (28 August 1928 – 22 April 1995), daughter of the 6th Marquess of Bath, on 5 July 1950.
+He married, firstly, Lady Caroline Jane Thynne, daughter of the 6th Marquess of Bath, on 5 July 1950.
 The marriage took place at St Peter's Church, Eaton Square, in the presence of the King and Queen and members of the royal family.

 The Duchess of Beaufort presided over the restoration of Badminton House and its grounds.
 She received an honorary degree (LLD) from Bristol University for her charitable work.